 Clicker training is a common form of positive reinforcement.
 It is a simple and effective training method.
 The clicker is a metal strip inside a small plastic box that makes a distinct clicking sound when pressed.
 The click is much faster and more distinct than saying “good dog” and much more effective than using treats alone.
 To teach a dog the meaning of the click, a treat is given immediately after clicking.
 Once the dog learns the positive effects of the clicking sound, the clicker itself acts as a conditioned reinforcer.
 Clickers can be found at most major pet stores and are relatively inexpensive.

 Tying Clicker Training to Rewards

 According to Alyssa Walker of Walker Dog Training, clicker training is not meant to completely replace the use of treats.
-The sound of the click instantly tells the dog that what he has done will earn him a reward.
+The sound of the click instantly tells the dog that what it has done will earn the dog a reward.
 To emphasize this, clicks should frequently be followed by treats.
 Otherwise, the clicker will lose its effectiveness.
 "While some clicker trainers may not give a reward every time they click, pretty much all clicker trainers continue to follow the click with a reward," says Walker.
 "It's very important to use strong rewards a lot during initial training stages, and treats are often the strongest reward for a dog."

 The basis of clicker training lies in operant conditioning, which is a scientific term that describes the way animals learn from the consequences of certain behaviors.
 Positive reinforcement is a type of operant conditioning often used in dog training.
 Since you will be offering a lot of treats, try to use smaller (but still enticing) treats that your dog enjoys.
 For an easy, low-cost option, make unseasoned cooked turkey or chicken and use small pieces during your training.

 How to Train Your Dog to Respond to the Clicker